 4.4 Foy is to the north east of Brampton Abbotts and is divided geographically into two parts by the River Wye.
-It is believed that St. Mary's Church, situated in West Foy, date to the Dark Ages.
+It is believed that St. Mary's Church, situated in West Foy, dates from the early Medieval period.
 The nave and chancel of the current building dates to Henry III's reign (1216 - 1272).
-The original footbridge of 1876 connecting East and West Foy was washed away by floods and replaced by the present bridge in 1921."
+The original footbridge of 1876 connecting East and West Foy was washed away by floods and replaced by the present bridge in 1921.

-What are the key issues facing the area?
+What are the key issues facing the Neighbourhood Development Plan Area?

-4.5 The following key issues have been identified for the plan to address between now and 2031.
+4.5 The following key issues have been identified for the Neighbourhood Development Plan to address between now and 2031.